BrooksLabUCSC/flair/README.md

 ### <a name="align"></a>flair align
 Aligns reads to the genome using minimap2, and converts the aligned minimap2 `sam` output to [BED12](https://genome.ucsc.edu/FAQ/FAQformat.html#format14) and optionally [PSL](https://genome.ucsc.edu/FAQ/FAQformat.html#format2).
 Aligned reads in `psl` format can be visualized in IGV or the UCSC Genome browser.

-Alternatively, the user can align the reads themselves with their aligner of choice and convert `bam` output to `bed12` using `bin/bam2Bed12.py` to supply for flair-correct.
+Alternatively, the user can align the reads themselves with their aligner of choice and convert sorted `bam` output to `bed12` using `bin/bam2Bed12.py` to supply for flair-correct.
 This step smooths gaps in the alignment.

 **Usage:**
 ```sh